 - Bring your own reusable shopping bags (plastic bags cost extra!). - Shop at discount grocery stores or supermarkets.
-Small convenience stores or South Asian grocery stores often have less variety and higher food prices for certain items like produce and dairy. - Ask if your grocery store or supermarket has a loyalty program like a reward card to earn free groceries. - Shop above and below eye level for bargains.
+Small convenience stores or mini marts often have less variety and higher food prices. - Ask if your grocery store or supermarket has a loyalty program like a rewards card to earn free groceries. - Shop above and below eye level for bargains.
 Products placed at eye level, are often the most expensive. - Compare prices of various foods and brands from different stores.
 Noname or store brands usually cost less and offer the same nutrition as high-end brands. - Use unit pricing.
 Unit pricing shows the price of food for a specific amount, usually per 100 grams.
-It is often written on the same sign as the item price, and makes it easier to compare prices for the same amount of food. - n Larger amounts of products are usually cheaper. - Here's an example of unit pricing on two different sized bags of whole-grain flour(Atta), showing the larger bag of flour is a better buy, even though it costs more:
+It is often written on the same sign as the item price, and makes it easier to compare prices for the same amount of food. - n Larger amounts of products are usually cheaper. - Here's an example of unit pricing on two different sized bags of whole wheat flour, showing the larger bag of whole wheat flour is a better buy, even though it costs more:

-Size of Flour Bag Cost Per Bag Unit Price
+Size of Flour Bag Cost per Bag Unit Price

-9 kg bag \$15.99 \$0.18 per 100 g
+5 kg \$5.99 \$0.12 per 100 g

-n 4.54 kg bag \$8.99 \$0.20 per 100 g
+2 kg \$3.99 \$0.20 per 100 g

-- Compare bulk bins prices.
+- n - Compare bulk bins prices.
 Buying bulk allows you to buy just what you need such (i.e. spices.) - Buy fresh vegetables and fruit while in season when they are cheapest.
 At other times during the year, try frozen.
 It is less expensive and the quality is excellent. - Stick to your grocery list to avoid buying food you do not need.
-Also avoid shopping when you're hungry or when you are rushed - Try to time your shopping when the store puts items on sale.
-This is often near the end of the day or after a holiday.
+Also avoid shopping when you're hungry or when you are rushed.